EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 _Notes:_{: style="color: red"}

-+ Bubbles are made in 4 sections: two half-circles, a rectangle with a frame around it, and another rectangle without a frame to blank out lines inside the bubble.
++ Bubbles are assembled out of 4 parts: two half-circles, a first rectangle with a frame around it, and without a frame to blank out lines inside the bubble.
 + Refer to the [Symbols quick reference](/docs/misc/fplot/#symbols) to see how the arrows are drawn and the [Labels quick reference](/docs/misc/fplot/#labels) to see how the text is made.
 + The long curved arrow was made with an arc (**circle** symbol), using\\
   **-lt 0,col=0,0,0 -s circ:fill=0:bold=103:col=.5,1,0:3,290,90 -tp 2~.5+.2,.7-.99-1.083**\\